Compliance competency: Everything you need to know about HITRUST compliance

 HITRUST vs. HIPAA: What are the differences?

-HITRUST is a comparatively newer compliance solution that has incorporated, and enhanced, many of the existing HIPAA (Health Insurance Portability and Accountability Act) guidelines and regulations.
-Though both HITRUST and HIPAA compliance are linked to healthcare, they are far from being identical.
+HITRUST is a comparatively newer compliance solution that has incorporated and enhanced many of the existing HIPAA (Health Insurance Portability and Accountability Act) guidelines and regulations.
+Though both HITRUST and HIPAA compliance are linked to HealthTech and healthcare organizations, they are far from identical.

 HITRUST CSF is a framework that helps mitigate risk for an organization, developed by professionals in the security industry.
 HIPAA-mandated security controls, on the other hand, represent a full-fledged law built specifically to protect PHI (Protected Health Information).
-Thus, while HITRUST CSF can be implemented by any industry, HIPAA is PHI-specific.
+Thus, while any industry can implement HITRUST CSF, HIPAA is PHI-specific.

-HITRUST CSF validation must also include an approved External Assessor, or firm that has been authorized by HITRUST to certify that the framework is being followed.
+Achieving HITRUST compliance must also include an approved External Assessor or firm that has been authorized by HITRUST to certify that the framework is being followed.

-On the other hand, HIPAA compliance is determined through internal or external reviews.
-Organizations that are not compliant run the risk of incurring a financial penalty if they are found in breach of certain regulatory requirements.
+On the other hand, internal or external reviews are used to demonstrate HIPAA compliance.
+Organizations that do not achieve HIPAA compliance run the risk of incurring a financial penalty if they are found in breach of certain regulatory requirements.
 Unlike HIPAA, HITRUST does not dole out financial penalties but can remove its certification which may put a dent into an organization’s trustworthiness amongst consumers.

 HITRUST Scoring